John Rider (bishop)

-John Ryder (1562–1632) was a lexicographer who published an English-Latin Dictionary that was widely used in the 17th century.
+John Ryder (1562 – 1632) was a lexicographer who published an English-Latin Dictionary that was widely used in the 17th century.
 A favourite of Elizabeth I, he was Dean of St. Patrick's Cathedral, Dublin, and the Anglican Bishop of Killaloe.

 Birth

 John Ryder was born in 1562, the son of Edward de Rythre of Carrington, Cheshire.
 His great-grandfather, Thomas de Rythre (d.1552) of Scarcroft, was Cofferer to the Household of King Edward VI and a first cousin of Henry Percy, 6th Earl of Northumberland, through their grandfather Sir William de Rythre (1408–1476) of Ryther Castle, Scarcroft and Harewood Castle.
 Bishop Ryder was the first of his family to spell his name Ryder, rather than de Rythre/Ryther.
 His first cousin, Mary Ryther (daughter of the Lord Mayor of London) and her husband Sir Thomas Lake were the great-grandparents of the Duchess of Chandos.

 Career in the Church

 Ryder was educated at Jesus College, Oxford (B.A, M.A.).
 Afterwards he was Rector of Bermondsey (1581–1583) and of South Ockendon (1583–1590).
 At Oxford, 1589, he published his English-Latin Dictionary.
 He added over four thousand words which hitherto had no record of translation.
 In this huge undertaking, he was greatly aided by his friend Henry Radclyffe, 4th Earl of Sussex.

 Soon afterwards he published an account of the Spanish Armada in Ireland.

 Through his relation, William Stanley, 6th Earl of Derby, he was appointed to the valuable living of Winwick, Lancashire.
 Ryder also held the patronage of Elizabeth I of England and was described as "a great, personal favourite" of hers.
 Through her he was first appointed to a prebend in the Chapter of Dublin to pacify the more senior clerics in Ireland so that he could be officially eligible for the position of Dean of St. Patrick's Cathedral, Dublin, which the Queen desired for him.
 In 1597, following the death of Bishop Richard Meredith and in accordance with Her Majesty's wishes, he was appointed Dean of St. Patrick's, a position he later exchanged for that of Archdeacon of Meath in 1608.
 In 1598, the Queen gave him the Prebendary of Geashill, which fell under the Cathedral of Kildare.
 In 1612, he was consecrated Bishop of Killaloe, a position he held until his death on 12 November 1632.
-He is buried at Killaloe Cathedral, Co.
-Clare.
+He is buried at Killaloe Cathedral, County Clare.
 He left behind him the "character of a learned and religious prelate".